iMoonLab/DeepHypergraph/docs/source/examples/auto_ml/hgnnp_on_cooking200.rst

     - Author: `Yifan Feng (丰一帆) <https://fengyifan.site/>`_
     - Proof: Xinwei Zhang

-In the following example, we present a simple example of Auto-ML for vertex classification on simple hypergraph.
+In the following example, we present an example of Auto-ML for vertex classification on hypergraph.
 More details for how to use the :doc:`/api/experiments` to auto tuning your own model can be found in the tutorial <:doc:`/tutorial/auto_ml`>.

 Configuration